ScreenPyHQ/screenpy/docs/example/actions.rst

             the_actor.attempts_to(StartRecording.on(camera1).and_(camera2))
         """

-        @staticmethod
-        def on(camera: Camera) -> "StartRecording":
+        def on(self, camera: Camera) -> "StartRecording":
             """Record on an already-created camera."""
-            return StartRecording(camera)

-        def and_(self, camera: Camera) -> "StartRecording":
-            """Add more cameras to record on."""
             self.cameras.append(camera)
             return self

+        and_ = on

         @beat("{} starts recording on {cameras_to_log}.")
         def perform_as(self, the_actor: Actor) -> None:
-            """Direct the actor to start recording on their cameras.""" control_cameras = the_actor.ability_to(ControlCameras)
+            """Direct the actor to start recording on their cameras.""" if not self.cameras:
+                raise UnableToAct("No cameras were provided!")

+            control_cameras = the_actor.ability_to(ControlCameras)
             for camera in self.cameras:
                 campy_session.add_camera(camera)